Kishan-Ved/Spacecraft-Charge-Distribution-Modelling/README.md

 equations in ‘N’ distinct variables, which can then be solved using numerical methods like Gaussian elimination, Gauss-Jordan algorithm, TDMA or others of this kind, depending on the equations obtained after performing the above-mentioned steps.

+## Acknowledgement
+We (the group involved in making of this project) extend our heartfelt gratitude to Dr. Soumyabrata Chakrabarty (scientist - ISRO SAC, professor - IITGN) for providing the problem statement and invaluable guidance that shaped our group project.
+His expertise and continuous support were instrumental in defining the project’s direction and scope.